 Informed Choice is a global quality assurance and dietary supplement testing program for dietary supplements.
-The presence of the Informed Choice quality mark on product packaging demonstrates to consumers that the product has been regularly tested for prohibited substances in dietary supplements and that the product was made in an environment with quality systems appropriate for the stringent demands of dietary supplements and sports nutrition manufacturing.
+The presence of the Informed Choice quality mark on product packaging demonstrates to consumers that the product has been regularly tested for prohibited substances in dietary supplements and that the product was made in an environment with quality systems appropriate for the stringent demands of dietary supplements and nutrition manufacturing.

 Dietary and nutritional supplement products certified by Informed Choice undergo a rigorous pre-certification and post-certification process, consisting of four stages:

-Prior to certification, a certification agreement will be issued along with a program pack, which explains how the program works and provides guidelines of how the Informed Choice logo may be used once dietary supplement certification is complete.
-The Member company applying for certification must send in product labels to the Informed Choice marketing team for approval of all logo uses.
+Prior to certification, a certification agreement will be issued along with a program pack, which explains how the program works and provides guidelines for how the Informed Choice logo may be used once dietary supplement certification is complete.
+The Member company applying for certification must send product labels to the Informed Choice marketing team for approval of all logo uses.
 Products may not be retailed bearing the Informed Choice logo until the entire dietary supplement testing and certification process is complete.

 A comprehensive picture of the product is built up and reviewed to understand factors such as product branding and integrity, product variants, retail plans, product testing schedules, and manufacturing facilities.
 At this stage, the product ingredients are reviewed in detail by experienced assessors to minimize the risk of banned substances.

 A review of the procedures in place at relevant manufacturing facilities is then undertaken via a paper-based assessment.
 This process is managed by experienced assessors, who provide guidance on how to meet the required standards of the Informed Choice program and reduce risk within manufacturing processes.